7 Key KPIs for Measuring Digital Transformation Success

 7. Sustainability

-A recent PwC survey found that 59% of CFOs say sustainability and ESG will be integral parts of long-term strategic planning before the end of 2022 (that’s like right now).
+A recent PwC Pulse survey found that nearly a third of CFOs are analyzing how analyzing how climate change scenarios could impact financial performance.
 It only makes sense that sustainability goals are converging with digital transformation.

 Organizations are increasingly leveraging AI, ML, and big data to reach emissions targets and supply chain goals.